Car Insurance Under 50 Dollars

 Take advantage of discounts

-Most insurance companies offer car insurance discounts, but the types and savings can vary by carrier.
+Most insurance companies offer car insurance discounts, but the types and savings vary by carrier.
 To find the best deals, ask each insurer what discounts it offers.
-Knowing what's available means you can apply all the discounts you're eligible for to maximize your savings.
+Apply all the discounts you're eligible for to maximize your savings.

-Consider bundling your auto insurance with homeowners or renters insurance, maintain a clean driving record for safe driver discounts, complete a defensive driving course and ask about low-mileage discounts if you drive fewer than 7,500 miles annually.
+Consider bundling your auto insurance with homeowners or renters insurance, maintaining a clean driving record for safe driver discounts, completing a defensive driving course and asking about low-mileage discounts if you drive fewer than 7,500 miles annually.

 2. 2